whisthq/windows-service/README.md

 ## Publishing

-Before you publish, make sure to build via the `Release` tag, and not `Debug`, in Visual Studio.

-You can publish the new service to production, which is hosted on AWS S3, by running `./update.sh`.
-Note that this script assumes you are publishing the `Release` version of the service, and will fail otherwise.
-This script will upload the new service executable to AWS S3 and notify the team in Slack.
+Every push to `master` will automatically publish the new service, built with the `Release` tag, to AWS S3 and notify the team in Slack.
 The Windows service will then be automatically updated the next time a server update is pushed for the Fractal Protocol servers.

-If you get permission denied, or if this is your first time doing this for Fractal, you need to download the AWS CLI for your local platform.
-Your first need to install the CLI via your local package manager, i.e. `brew install awscli`, and then configure it via `aws configure`.
-This will prompt you for an AWS Acces Key ID and Secret Key ID, for which you should provide your own AWS IAM Key and Secret Key, alongside the region `us-east-1` and format `None`.

-The service will then auto-update itself next time we push a server update, by pulling from AWS S3.